-The battle in on for the hearts and minds of our children.
+The battle is on for the hearts and minds of our children.

-We believe they will thrive when the best things are put before them.
+We believe students will thrive when the best things are put before them.
 If you believe this too, then we want you to come teach at a Founders Classical Academy.

 To be a classical teacher is a profound calling.

-At Founders Classical Academies, we are looking for men and women who are prepared to inspire, challenge and teach children in ways missing from public education for decades.
+At Founders Classical Academies, we look for men and women who are prepared to inspire, challenge and teach children in ways missing from public education for decades.
 We hope you will read the information below and consider joining us.

 There is much more to be said about the calling of the classical teacher, but here is the starting point.
 Do you hear it calling you?
 If so, we want you to join us at Founders Classical Academies in Texas and Arkansas [if so click here].

 At our classical schools, our early elementary teachers begin by introducing beautiful and good things to our youngest students.
-Our teachers help them master language and numbers so the students can ask about, understand, and measure the world.
+They help students master language and numbers so they can ask about, understand, and measure the world.
 In older grades, our teachers show our students how to organize the things they know and to use logic to draw conclusions about those things.
 By graduation, our students should be able to tell us what is necessary to pursue the highest good and why we should want to do the same.
-We call this process the trivium.
+We call this process the Trivium.

 Guiding children through this process is no easy task, but it is rewarding.
 It is also essential if they are to thrive into adulthood.
 America’s Founding Fathers spent lifetimes thinking about the impact this sort of education would have on the people of our nation.